Detail - Untitled, illustration, Mick Harding, 2023, image courtesy of the artist.

 ACMI First Nations Welcome Installation

-ACMI has awarded Mick Harding, from the Yowong-Illam-Baluk and Nattarak Baluk clans of the Taungurung people, a $20,000 commission to create the ACMI First Nations Welcome Installation in the form of a vibrant animation inspired by the artist’s illustrated artworks.
-Mick will work in collaboration with his son Mitch Harding to develop the work.
+In January 2024, Mick Harding, from the Yowong-Illam-Baluk and Nattarak Baluk clans of the Taungurung people, was awarded a $20,000 commission to create the ACMI First Nations Welcome Installation in the form of a vibrant animation inspired by the artist’s illustrated artworks.
+Mick worked in collaboration with his son Mitch Harding to develop the work.

-The commission, awarded by a panel including members of the museum’s leadership team, will celebrate Victorias First Nations peoples’ and pay respect to the Traditional Owners of the land that ACMI is situated on – the Wurundjeri people of the Eastern Kulin Nation – and their connection to the lands, waters and skies.
-The installation will sit pride of place in ACMI’s Fed Square foyer acknowledging that Australia’s museum of screen culture is, and always will be, situated on Aboriginal land.
+The commission, awarded by a panel including members of the museum’s leadership team, celebrates Victorias First Nations peoples’ and pays respect to the Traditional Owners of the land that ACMI is situated on – the Wurundjeri people of the Eastern Kulin Nation – and their connection to the lands, waters and skies.
+The installation sits pride of place in ACMI’s Fed Square foyer acknowledging that Australia’s museum of screen culture is, and always will be, situated on Aboriginal land.

 Artist Mick Harding with son Mitch Harding.
 Photo by Scott Cardwell.